 The carrying amount of the asset was reduced through the use of an allowance account, and the amount of the loss was recognised in profit or loss within 'net impairment losses on financial and contract assets' (2017: recognised within administrative expenses).
 When a lease receivable was uncollectible, it was written off against the allowance account for trade receivables.
-Subsequent recoveries of amounts previously written off were credited in "other gains" in profit or loss.
+Subsequent recoveries of amounts previously written off were credited against 'selling and marketing costs' in profit or loss.